Anouck-K/Master-s-Thesis/README.md

 # Master-s-Thesis
 This repository contains the code and dataset for the master's thesis "The Speculum Scribe's copy of the Middle Dutch translation of the four gospels: A computational comparison of Vienna, ÖNB, SN, 12.857 and its potential exemplars" by Anouck Kuypers.

--Alignment: The Python library by Folgert Karsdorp necessary to apply the Needleman-Wunsch algorithm to create the alignment tables. (also available here: https://github.com/fbkarsdorp/alignment)
+- Alignment: The Python library by Folgert Karsdorp necessary to apply the Needleman-Wunsch algorithm to create the alignment tables. (also available here: https://github.com/fbkarsdorp/alignment)
 -

 # Abstract